-- Kindergarten -Hess Staying to the left, go out north door and walk to the far side of the playground equipment. - Kindergarten -Zietlow Staying to the left, go out north door and walk to the far side of the playground equipment. - Kindergarten Kintzle Staying to the right, go out north door and walk to the far side of the playground equipment. - Title I classroom Go out north door and walk to the far side of the playground equipment.
+Kindergarten -Hess - Staying to the left, go out north door and walk to the far side of the playground equipment.

+Kindergarten -Zietlow - Staying to the left, go out north door and walk to the far side of the playground equipment.

+Kindergarten - Sheppard - Staying to the right, go out north door and walk to the far side of the playground equipment.

+Resource Room- Go out north door and walk to the far side of the playground equipment.

-Music/Art - Go out north doors and walk to the far side of the playground equipment.
+Music/Art - Stay to the right and go out north doors and walk to the far side of the playground equipment.